Military of the Grand Duchy of Finland: Organisation

 The battalions were founded in 1880–1881 and reached full strength in 1883.
 Each infantry battalion consisted of four companies.
 The Finnish Dragoon Regiment (Rakuunarykmentti, Dragonregemente) consisted of six squadrons (eskadroona).
 Thirty-two reserve companies were formed in 1883.
 The conscripts were selected by a lottery.
 For those selected to serve, the period of service was three years.
 However, those with a comprehensive education (at least four years at school) had a service period of two years.
 The conscripts who were university students served only a year.
 Those not selected to serve the full period served one month each summer for three years in the reserve company of their region.

 Uniforms

+Officers and men of the Finnish Dragoon Regiment, ca. 1890.

 All Finnish line units wore the dark green uniforms of the Imperial Russian infantry and dragoons but with light blue facings as a distinction.
 The Guards Sharpshooters' Battalion wore yellow facings on its dark green uniform, until it was disbanded in 1905.